-It is an incredible 3.4mm at its lowest point, with the page turn buttons on the handgrip (as ever though, the 6in screen is a backlit touch display). come bundled with a clever leather charging cover.
-It attaches to the Kindle magnetically for excellent protection, but also intelligently charges the Kindle.
-The only caveat is that you can’t charge the cover without plugging in the Oasis.
-The Kindle paired with the cover, Amazon claims, gives you around 25 hours of reading which in real world usage can easily last a month.
-Kindle Oasis features a high-resolution 300 ppi display for crisp text, which reads like the printed page, on the same 6” display size as Kindle Voyage.
+Th oasis has larger 7 inch touch screen which makes it a little bigger than the Paperwhite.
+It is an incredible 3.4mm at its lowest point, with the page turn buttons on the handgrip.
+The Kindle Oasis features a high-resolution 300 ppi display for crisp text, which reads similar to the Kindle Paperwhite.
 It’s the same resolution as the Paperwhite, but it features a redesigned front light with 60 percent more LEDs, making it the brightest Kindle display yet.

 The alternatives – None

 1. Kobo – Kobo Glo is the only model we could find online in India.
 This is a very old model from 2013.
 One of the newer Kobo models, the Aura, Aura One or Glo HD were available when we last checked.